 Modern Food Combining Theory

-Other nutrition fads or theories that are much more recent have been emphatic that certain foods cannot be eaten together, and the entire premise of this food combining theory is that different food types digest more quickly, or more slowly.
+Other nutrition fads or theories that are much more recent have been emphatic that certain food that shouldn’t be eaten together, and the entire premise of this proper food combining theory is that different food types digest more quickly, or more slowly.

 So, while a slow-digesting food (like pork, which is dirty and contains no fiber) may take hours, or even days, to make its way from the mouth to the anus, which is a length of 30 to 35 feet in humans, a quickly digested food (like an apple) may take as short as 20 minutes.

-The theory is that if these foods are eaten together, the food that naturally digests quickly will ferment in the gastrointestinal tract, since it becomes a commingled mass, trapped with the longer-digesting food.
+The food theory is that if these foods are eaten together, the food that naturally digests quickly will ferment in the gastrointestinal tract since it becomes a commingled mass, trapped with the longer-digesting food.